vpisarev/ficus/README.md

 ## How to use

-(run `ficus --help` to get more complete up-to-date information about command line parameters)
+(run `ficus --help` to get more detailed up-to-date information about command line parameters)

 Here is a brief description with some most common options:
 ```